atdd-bdd/GherkinExecutorForJava/README.md

 ### Introductory Example

 Here are a few introductory examples.
-You can view the `examples.feature` file in the main test directory and the associated files in the gherkinexecutor.Feature_Examples package in the test directory.
+You can view the `examples.featurex` file in the main test directory and the associated files in the gherkinexecutor.Feature_Examples package in the test directory.
 The first scenario shows a calculation from Fahrenheit to
 Celsius.
 When it is translated, three files are created - one is a unit test file, one is glue code which is revised to connect to the production code, and the third are